AlexWiles/pai/README.md

-# pai: a Python REPL with built in code generation and AI agents
+# pai: It's like having code interpreter in your Python REPL
 A Python REPL with a built in AI agents and code generation.
 REPL history is used for LLM context.
 Supports OpenAI and llama.cpp

+You and the AI have access to the same data, so you can guide the AI and move seamlessly between the two.

 ## Installation
 ```